Paul Hammant's Blog: Software Development Current Reality Trees Starter Pack

 After getting to a stable CRT for your team, by obeying the lean Kata, you’d change one thing at a time.
 With each change is a moment to measure how well that went - a week or so later.
 Then a team decision to lock it in or roll it back.
 After that you’d plan what to try next lean-kata style … after adjusting the CRT for your team.

 The Theory of Constraints gives us this industry tool Current Reality Tree.
 Eliyahu Goldratt devised this “focusing procedure” decades back.
-Christ Hohmann goes into the creation of a CRT from scratch for a biz problem in this 17 min video.
+Chris Hohmann goes into the creation of a CRT from scratch for a biz problem in this 17 min video.

 Future Reality Trees.

 Some teams use a Future Realty Tree concept that allows them to imagine where they’d end up after a lean-kata experiment pays off.

 Thoughts & real world CRTs online